 In support of its mission to further education in the fiber arts, MAFA awards several types of grants.
-A Grants Committee consisting of a chairperson and representatives from across the MAFA region, in consultation with the MAFA Board, determines the recipients of grant awards and verifies that awardees have fullfilled the requirements to receive funds.
+A Grants Committee consisting of a chairperson and representatives from across the MAFA region, in consultation with the MAFA Board, determines the recipients of grant awards and verifies that awardees have fulfilled the requirements to receive funds.

 MAFA Grants are awarded yearly to member guilds and non-profit organizations in the region based on applications describing how the proposed fiber-related project will educate and/or otherwise benefit the public.
-Fifty percent of the funding is provided at project award, 50 percent upon completion of a final report on project.
+Fifty percent of the funding is provided at project award, 50 percent upon completion of a final report on the project.

 Micro-Grants are awarded in amounts of up to $500 for development and maintenance of member guilds to promote recovery from the pandemic, growth and development, or enhanced activities and education for the guild.